baumer-lab/fec16/cran-comments.md

 ## Resubmission

 This is a resubmission.
+In this version (v0.1.5), we did a small fix to for `ggplot2`'s reverse dependency.

+## Resubmission

+This is a resubmission.
 In this version (v0.1.4):

 * Fixed note about HTML version change to 4.2.0 which caused the package to be archived on CRAN